 At post-sixteen level, the Sixth Form Centre (approximately 300 students) is open access and welcomes both male and female applicants from across the City and outside Birmingham.

 Separate admissions criteria operate for the Lordswood Sixth Form Centre.
 Admission is based on an assessment of the students’ potential to benefit from the curriculum and facilities offered by the school.

-In the event of over-subscription, preference will be given to existing students, then looked after or previously looked after children (in public care), then siblings, applicants to the Basketball and Cricket Academies and then those who live nearest the school.
+In the event of over-subscription, preference will be given to existing students, then looked after or previously looked after children (in public care), then siblings, applicants to the Basketball, Football and Cricket Academies and then those who live nearest the school.